Use online media to:

 Video sharing.
 There are only a few big online video services, the most dominant being YouTube.com.
 After registering on their site, you can easily upload videos and embed any video in your web page or blog.
 If you have a high-quality or very large video you’d like to post, Vimeo is also a good service.
 Video has the added bonus of making your facebook page, blog, or website more exciting and interactive for visitors, and gives your friends and partners a reason to share your content with their friends.

 Write compelling emails.
 Emails are a great way to engage your audience.
 It can both help promote your action and also recruit people to become active in the campaign.
 Some tips on writing compelling emails:

 - Keep your message focused.
 Keep it short to avoid ending up in the trash.
 Keep each message focused on one or two action items at the most.
 Have individual sentences pack their own punch.

 - Make an ‘ask’.
 Make sure every email you send has at least one clear way someone reading can act on the information you give them.
 Your success in getting people to volunteer or participate will be much higher when you call or talk to them in person, but email is still a great way to share your asks, remind people of what needs to be done, and get a few extra volunteers!

-Examples of clear asks: Come make calls with us on Tuesday at 6pm; can you donate money to help fund our next action; join our next planning meeting Thursday at 6pm; or sign petition.
+Examples of clear asks: Come make calls with us on Tuesday at 6pm; donate money to help fund our next action; join our next planning meeting Thursday at 6pm; or sign a petition.